jhconning/Eco340_old/posts/midterm-october-16.md

 .. type: text
 -->

+# (update) Midterm answers and grades

+To see your midterm exam score and an indicative grade first go to the Blackboard site for our course, click on 'My Grades' on the left navigation bar and write down the 'midterm_tot', 'mc', and 'ps' scores.
+Next look at the document [midterm grading explained](https://docs.google.com/document/d/1yz8Zt88NQl-mA0niBZ59OE4Z2pDJ7wbBM1ddc9DxjXA/edit?usp=sharing) for more details and explanations.

+### Study material for the midterm
 Covers all material covered through class on Thursday October 12th.
 Use the [lecture slides](https://docs.google.com/presentation/d/1OdIEQEIuW6WwHo8mO6LCW3F0MsQ2yfdJdReE6n0Cq2Y/edit?usp=sharing) as a guide to topics up thorugh the